Partnerships in practice tools

 - 7: Verificação da saúde das parcerias

 - Partnerships in practice tool 8: self assessment on the partnership building blocks

-The WaterAid Partnerships in Practice toolkits – available to download in French and English – have been designed to help strengthen partnerships within the water, sanitation and hygiene (WASH) sector.
+The WaterAid Partnerships in Practice toolkits – available to download in English, French and Portuguese – have been designed to help strengthen partnerships within the water, sanitation and hygiene (WASH) sector.

-To fulfil our role in helping to strengthen the WASH sector we must form effective partnerships at all levels.
-And for partnerships to be successful we need good partnership processes and good partnership behaviours.
-Poor partnerships can destroy a project.
+To fulfil our role in helping to strengthen the WASH sector, we must form effective partnerships at all levels.
+For partnerships to be successful, we need good processes and good behaviours.
+Poor partnerships can destroy projects.

 These tools are designed to strengthen partnership practice.
 WaterAid developed them in collaboration with Partnerships in Practice (PiP), an organisation that provides advisory, research and training services to strengthen partnership approaches for sustainable development, especially in the WASH sector.

 We have used the tools widely across a range of partnership types in many different contexts.
-Self-explanatory and easy to use, each tool includes step by step instructions and questions to help deepen your analysis.
-As group exercises they generate useful insights based on different perspectives.
-The first three exercises in particular are very visual and participatory, and can easily be carried out with partners.
+Self-explanatory and easy to use, each tool includes step-by-step instructions and questions to help deepen your analysis.
+As group exercises, they generate useful insights based on different perspectives.
+The first three exercises in particular are visual and participatory, and can be easily carried out with partners.